BentoBoxWorld/docs/docs/FAQ.md

 If you are using other databases like MySQL, then the steps are the same, but you will need to use SQL commands to remove the database, tables, or entries.

+### How can I enable nether portals to link together?

+In BentoBox 1.16 we implemented an option to properly link together portals.
+However this option works only if `allow-nether` is enabled in server.properties and `allow-end` in bukkit.yml.

+To enable linking nether portals you need to find option in gamemode config: `create-and-link-portals` and set it to `true`.

+To enable creating proper end obsidian platform (like in vanilla end) you need to find option `create-obsidian-platform` and set it to `true`.

+Be aware, that enabling these options opens the same exploits with unlimitated obsidian generation that original Minecraft has.

 ## API

 ### How do I start writing addons for BentoBox?
 Is there an API?